woodfrog/vse_infty/README.md

 - Pytorch 1.2.0

-- Transformers 2.1.0
+- nltk 3.5

 Run ```pip install -r requirements.txt ``` to install the exactly same dependencies as our experiments.
-However, we also verified that using the latest Pytorch 1.8.0 and Transformers 4.4.2 can also produce similar results.
+However, we also verified that using the latest Pytorch 1.8.0 can also produce similar results.

 ### Data